 This conference brings together scholars, policy-makers, and key representatives from industry and civil society representing East, West, North, and Southern Africa for two days over talks, lectures, presentations, and panel discussion.
 These perspectives will be augmented by a select number of international experts, and key findings from the University of Oxford’s Geonet research project.

-Harambee Youth Employment Accelerator, School of Tourism and Hospitality at the University of Johannesburg have partnered with us to make this conference possible.
+Harambee Youth Employment Accelerator, School of Tourism and Hospitality at the University of Johannesburg and Research ICT Africa have partnered with us to make this conference possible.